datstartup/ubuntuopenbox/lessons/m54-special-apps-that-need-pulseaudio.md

 comments: true
 ---

-I have to give these programs a special place for some of you who do not use PulseAudio.
+I have to give these programs a special place becase some people do not use PulseAudio.

 + Skype - A VOIP client
 + Kazam - A screen recorder